The Complete Guide to Create Trees for Games

 Nature Manufacture as Unity Built-In and SpeedTree 7 uses, at least, 2 materials per tree (Trunk and Leaves)

 Nature Manufacture actually implements several Tree/Vegetation solutions.
 Lighting are usually based on Unity's standard BRDF with color variation using noise from vertex position.
 All solutions shares some wind barebones handled by libs as NMWind.cginc.
-Touch reactivity is supported by a lib called NMWindTouchRect.cginc.
-Lod transition uses can use Unity's crossfade.
+Touch reactivity is supported by a lib called NMWindTouchRect.cginc but only enabled when using additional Nature Manufacture solution.
+Lod transition uses Unity's crossfade.

 Nature Manufacture shaders don't use the same unity built-in wind system demanding other values to be set by an external script (included).
 The same applies to touch reactivity.